Darren M. Haynes: Public image

 Haynes has been recognized as one of the "Most Influential Blacks" by the NAACP.
 He received the "Community Service Award" for his work in the city of New Haven Connecticut, "Outstanding Leadership Award" for his work with the Pregnant and Parenting Teens Program as well as the "Media Recognition Award" for his fight against domestic violence with the Love Life Now Foundation.
 In 2007, he launched the Junior Broadcast Program that has helped hundreds of aspiring journalists achieve their dreams in the media industry.
 His motivational speeches help individuals increase confidence and use personal power to activate their ideal life.
 His mantra is "I would be a fool not to give back to the community that raised me."
 Darren continues to host seminars across the country, teaching and motivating high school and college students to never give up on their dreams.

 Personal life

-Haynes is a Connecticut native, a graduate of Amity Regional High School in Woodbridge, Connecticut.
+Haynes is a Connecticut native and a graduate of Amity Regional High School in Woodbridge, Connecticut.
 Haynes was inducted into the Amity Hall of Honor Class of 2016.
 Haynes received his undergraduate degree from Wayne State University in Detroit, Michigan.
-In 2021, Darren received the Lifetime Achievement Award from Wayne State University.
+In 2021, Haynes received the Lifetime Achievement Award from Wayne State University.
 He is also a member of Omega Psi Phi Family: William Haynes Jr., Kelli Gorman, A'lan Murray, Andre DeVan, Keith Murray, Edna Fennell, (Deceased) Roderick Gorman.
 He married Teddi Adderly on April 15, 2018 in Houston, Texas.

-Player career

-Haynes was a highly recruited running back at Amity Regional High School in Woodbridge, Connecticut,.
-He attended University of Rhode Island on a full athletic football scholarship before transferring to play college football at the University of New Haven.
-There he broke the single game rushing record and received numerous NCAA accolades from both UNH and Wayne State University.
-Haynes was inducted into the New Haven Gridiron Hall of Fame Class of 2016.